 The Pomodoro Technique is a really great productivity method and can help you focus and get more work done.
 And as an entrepreneur, every second counts!

-Will you be trying the Pomodoro Technique?
-Have you tried any like it?
 What are your methods for productivity?
 Let me know in the comments below!